Filing the Custody / Paternity Papers

 - You cannot harass each other, the children, each other’s relatives, or family pets.

 - You cannot relocate the children out of Nevada without written permission.

 You will be legally prevented from doing all of the above things as soon as the Joint Preliminary Injunction is issued by the Clerk.
 The other party will be legally prevented from doing these as soon as he or she is served with the papers.

-After you fill out the papers above, you will need to file them with the family court to open up a case.
 The fee is $259 to file a Complaint for Custody, and $270 to file a Complaint for Paternity.
-The fee is payable by cash, money order, or most major credit/debit cards.
-If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.
+You can pay by cash, money order, or most major credit/debit cards.
+If you cannot afford the fee, visit Filing Fees and Waivers to find out how to ask the court to waive the fee.

 Family Courts and Services Center

 Attn: Clerk of Court

 The Court does not serve the papers for you.
 It is up to YOU to make sure the other parent gets served after you file for custody or your case could get dismissed.

 After you complete the steps on this page, you must find a neutral 3rd person to hand-deliver a copy of the summons and complaint (and anything else you filed) to the Defendant.
 There are other options if the Defendant cannot be found or served in person.
 Learn all about how to have the other parent served by visiting the Serving the Custody Papers page.

 You will have more forms to complete and file with the court to continue the custody case.
 The court will not notify you of your future steps.
 Visit the Now What? page to learn the different things you might have to do depending on what Defendant does after being served.